-Opioid medications, often prescribed for short-term, acute pain management, for many patients, can, unfortunately, become addictive.
-At Caring Pain Management, Jinghui Xie, MD/Ph.D., specializes in Medication-Assisted Treatment (MAT) for opioid use disorder (OUD), helping patients in Montclair and Metuchen, New Jersey, find sustainable solutions to restore their quality of life.
-To schedule your appointment for Medication-Assisted Treatment, call your nearest office or use the online scheduler.
+Opioid medications, often prescribed for short-term acute pain management, can unfortunately become addictive for many patients.
+At Caring Pain Management, Jinghui Xie, MD/Ph.D., specializes in Medication-Assisted Treatment (MAT) for opioid use disorder (OUD), helping patients in North and Central New Jersey and New York City find sustainable solutions to restore their quality of life.

 Opioid medications often are prescribed to reduce severe and chronic pain.
 However, while they’re intended for short-term, acute pain management, for many patients, these powerful prescriptions can create negative consequences and unfortunately become addictive.